Create your own internship!

 -

-- Are there any prohibitive travel restrictions to the host organization’s location or is the organization located in a country where there is a travel warning from the US State Department?
-Princeton University does not fund or sponsor undergraduate student travel to countries where the United States has issued travel restrictions.
+Note: Princeton University does not fund or sponsor undergraduate student travel to countries where the United States has issued travel restrictions.
 Students who have a compelling educational reason to travel to countries under a State Department travel warning can submit a request for an individual travel exemption, and should make an appointment with an IIP adviser as soon as possible.
+Students must review the guidelines on the Global Safety and Security site for their location before choosing a site for application.

 - Do you have sufficient command of the language that is commonly spoken at the host organization?
 Make sure you would be able to communicate effectively with coworkers and/or clients/beneficiaries.